 The Fed Funds rates expected by investors are estimated by our proprietary model using both various surveys (the monthly "Consensus Economics" survey and the quarterly "Survey of Professional Forecasters") and the rich information contained in the yield curve (see the methodological annex).
-The estimates are changed when more recent surveys are available (on August 11, the August "Consensus Forecast" and the Q3 Survey of Professional Forecasters were introduced).
+The estimates are changed when more recent surveys are available (on September 16, the September "Consensus Forecast" was introduced).